Cybercrime has surpassed drug trafficking as the number one global crime.

 Most people use computers and the internet in their everyday lives – and unfortunately so do criminals.
-In 2015, Australians lost $229 million to scams and 44% of losses occurred through email, over the internet or through a social media network platform.
+Australians are reporting cybersecurity incidents every 10 minutes and it’s costing Australian businesses $29 billion each year.

 You may not be aware of all the risks we face in cyberspace, but there are simple steps you can take to protect yourself.